 The Distributed Generation Submodel addresses integration of Distributed Generation through specific project-related investments.
-It recognizes the cost recovery process in place pursuant to the existing operational and completely in base rates versus the revenue requirements of alternative scenarios in which the program is not operational and is replaced with other programs as they are needed.
+It recognizes the cost recovery process in place pursuant to the existing

+34 The Revenue Requirement here refers to the cost-benefit method called the Cumulative Net Present Value Revenue Requirement method.
+This test compares the expected life-cycle revenue requirements resulting from the program being operational and completely in base rates versus the revenue requirements of alternative scenarios in which the program is not operational and is replaced with other programs as they are needed.
 The difference between the stream of benefits and costs, when appropriately discounted and summed over time, is the net present worth of the resource.
 See e.g. Western Massachusetts Electric Company, D.P.U 85-270, pp. 71-75 (1985).

-34 Absent a full rollout, the utility should not make significant investments in additional communications systems to obtain additional customer usage data nor should a utility make other significant additional expenditures to obtain such data.
+35 Absent a full rollout, the utility should not make significant investments in additional communications systems to obtain additional customer usage data nor should a utility make other significant additional expenditures to obtain such data.
 The utility should largely rely on the existing infrastructure, although an additional meter purchase may be necessary.

-35 This is different from a scenario where there is a full meter rollout in the Advanced Meter Submodel where the justification of the rollout may include energy or capacity benefits received from a TVR/TOU Program.
+36 This is different from a scenario where there is a full meter rollout in the Advanced Meter Submodel where the justification of the rollout may include energy or capacity benefits received from a TVR/TOU Program.
 In that submodel, any energy benefits would be included in the cost-benefit analysis only to the extent that the benefits are returned to customers.